 Designation of Chartered Loss Adjusting Firms and Companies

-8. A member shall not practise in association with a firm or company designating itself as Chartered Loss Adjusters unless:
+8. A member shall not practise in association with a firm, practice or company designating itself as Chartered Loss Adjusters unless:

 Council and Officers

 9. Council shall consist of the President, Deputy President, ex officio members specified in the Bye-Laws hereunder, Designated Group Representatives (hereinafter called “Designated Group Representatives”) and Independent Members (hereinafter called “Independent Members”) and other such members as may be determined by Council.
 The definition of Designated Groups shall be determined by Council from time to time.
 Persons shall not be elected as Designated Group Representatives unless they are Fellows or Associates in the Designated Group in question.
 The number of persons to be elected as Designated Group Representatives shall be determined by Council from time to time.